mcgivrer/minimal/docs/docs/chapter-06-add_physic.md

 }
 ```

-We also need to define some maximum speed and acceleration to manage out physic simulation limit, because, and this is
+We also need to define some maximum speed and acceleration to manage out physic simulation limit, because this is
-not the main theme of this chapter and tutorial, Newton's mathematics laws has some limitation, and our game is not a
+not the main theme of this chapter and tutorial, Newton's mathematics laws have some limitations, and our game is not a
-nuclear physic simulator !
+nuclear physic simulator!

-> The goals for those threshold limits is also to avoid infinite values driving to unpredictable behaviors of our
+> The goals for those threshold limits are also to avoid infinite values driving to unpredictable behaviors of our
 > entities.
 > **Evil is hidden in details**, and a too large number of decimals in a number closed to 0.0 is a killing detail.

-So here are our technical limitation :
+So here is our technical limitation :

 ```java
 public class World {